Arthur L. Frank, MD, Ph.D.

-Dr. Frank is a physician board certified in both internal medicine and occupational medicine and currently serves as Professor of Public Health and Chair of the Department of Environmental and Occupational Health at the Drexel University School of Public Health in Philadelphia.
-He is also a Professor of Medicine (Pulmonary) at the Drexel College of Medicine.
+Dr. Frank is a board-certified physician in both internal medicine and occupational medicine, and he currently serves as Professor of Public Health and Chair of the Department of Environmental and Occupational Health at the Drexel University School of Public Health in Philadelphia.
+He is a Professor of Medicine (Pulmonary) at the Drexel College of Medicine.
 He also holds a position at Drexel as Professor of Civil, Architectural and Environmental Engineering.
-A life-long academic, Dr. Frank has previously taught at Mount Sinai, the University of Kentucky and in the University of Texas System.
-He has served many governmental agencies in the US and has carried out research and has been a governmental advisor internationally.
-His research interests have been in the areas of occupational cancers and occupational lung diseases, as well as agricultural safety and health.
-For thirty-seven years he held a commission in the U S Public Health Service (active and inactive) and served on active duty both at the NIH and at NIOSH.
+A life-long academic, Dr. Frank has previously taught at Mount Sinai, the University of Kentucky, and in the University of Texas System.
+He has served many governmental agencies in the U.S. and has carried out research and been a governmental advisor internationally.
+His research interests are in the areas of occupational cancers and occupational lung diseases, as well as agricultural safety and health.
+For 37 years he held a commission in the U.S. Public Health Service (active and inactive) and served on active duty both at the NIH and at NIOSH.

-Dr. Yvonne Boudreau is the Deputy Director of the NIOSH Western States Office in Denver.
-She also holds a position as Assistant Clinical Professor in the Department of Occupational and Environmental Medicine in the School of Public Health at the University of Colorado Denver.
-Her work involves surveillance of occupational safety and health issues throughout the western US, and outreach to and collaboration with western state health departments, Education and Research Centers, Agricultural Centers, universities and other federal agencies to help build occupational safety and health capacity throughout the west.
+Dr. Boudreau is the Deputy Director of the NIOSH Western States Division in Denver.
+She also holds a position as Assistant Clinical Professor in the Department of Occupational and Environmental Medicine in the Colorado School of Public Health at the University of Colorado.
+Her work involves surveillance of occupational safety and health issues throughout the western U.S. and outreach to and collaboration with western state health departments, Education and Research Centers, Agricultural Centers, and universities and other federal agencies to help build occupational safety and health capacity throughout the west.

 Dominick was born in a village near Naples, Italy, and came to America at age 13 where he discovered the streets of gold were really paved with opportunity.
 After high school, Dom worked construction during the day and attended school for Construction Engineering at night.
 He worked high-rise construction in NYC.
-Dom has been a member of the Laborers; International Union of North America since 1959 and received his Gold Membership Card in 2009.
-Dom moved to Albuquerque, New Mexico in 1974 where he worked as the Training Director for the NM Laborers Training Trust Fund.
-In 1995, Dom became a Laborers International Rep for NM and AZ and oversaw approximately 15,000 members in all areas of construction, mining, public service contracts and Indian Health Service.
+Dom has been a member of the Laborers International Union of North America since 1959 and received his Gold Membership Card in 2009.
+Dom moved to Albuquerque, New Mexico, in 1974 where he worked as the Training Director for the NM Laborers Training Trust Fund.
+In 1995, Dom became a Laborers International Rep for New Mexico and Arizona and oversaw approximately 15,000 members in all areas of construction, mining, public service contracts, and Indian Health Service.
 Dom retired in 2003.

 John was born and raised in the Denver area.
-He enlisted in the US Marine Corps in 1965, serving in SE Asia.
-John has worked in the piping industry for over 40 years, beginning in 1969, serving as an apprentice, Union Steward, Foreman, General Foreman, Project Superintendent to Project Manager and Safety Director.
-He has been involved in the safety aspect of the industry for over 35 years, including participating in, but not limited to: Safety Committee, Safety Instructor and Safety Director, member of the AGC Safety and MCAA Safety committee.
+He enlisted in the U.S. Marine Corps in 1965, serving in southeast Asia.
+John has worked in the piping industry for over 40 years, beginning in 1969, serving as an apprentice, Union Steward, Foreman, General Foreman, Project Superintendent, to Project Manager and Safety Director.
+He has been involved in the safety aspect of the industry for over 35 years, including participating in, but not limited to: Safety Committee, Safety Instructor and Safety Director, member of the AGC Safety, and MCAA Safety committee.

-John has been an instructor at Pipefitters Local Union #208 for 19 years, teaching: 5th year apprentice class and Journeyman upgrade class including brazing, medical gas, leadership, UA/MCA Foreman Supervision, Supervision safety, Confined Space and has; been an OSHA Outreach trainer for approximately 12 years.
+John has been an instructor at Pipefitters Local Union #208 for 19 years, teaching the 5th year apprentice class and Journeyman upgrade class including brazing, medical gas, leadership, UA/MCA Foreman Supervision, Supervision Safety, Confined Space and has been an OSHA Outreach trainer for approximately 12 years.
 He is the Vice President and Safety Director at Braconier Plumbing & Heating Company, Inc.

 into the workforce.